kjkasi/EasyNetQWiki/Documentation/Cluster-Support.md

     var bus = RabbitHutch.CreateBus("host=ubuntu:5672,ubuntu:5673");

 In this example we have a cluster set up on a single machine, 'ubuntu', with node 1 on port 5672 and node 2 on port 5673.
-When the CreateBus statement executes, EasyNetQ will attempt to connect to the first host listed (ubuntu:5672), if it fails to connect it will attempt to connect to the second host listed (ubuntu:5673).
+When the CreateBus statement executes, EasyNetQ will attempt to connect to the first host listed (ubuntu:5672).
+If it fails to connect it will attempt to connect to the second host listed (ubuntu:5673).
 If neither node is available it will sit in a re-try loop attempting to connect to both servers every five seconds.
+It logs all this activity to the registered IEasyNetQLogger.
+You might see something like this if the first node was unavailable:

+    DEBUG: Trying to connect
+    ERROR: Failed to connect to Broker: 'ubuntu', Port: 5672 VHost: '/'.
+ExceptionMessage: 'None of the specified endpoints were reachable'
+    DEBUG: OnConnected event fired
+    INFO: Connected to RabbitMQ.
+Broker: 'ubuntu', Port: 5674, VHost: '/'

 If the node that EasyNetQ is connected to fails, EasyNetQ will attempt to connect to the next listed node.
 Once connected, it will re-declare all the exchanges and queues and re-start all the consumers.
 You get automatic fail-over out of the box.